Multipolar

 its preference for cautious signalling in highly escalatory environments.

-π"Behind this dynamic posture lies a deeper structural enabler: sustained and secure financial capacity".
+dynamic posture lies a deeper structural enabler: sustained and secure

 - energy pricing, and